Trio lose appeal of New York City payroll project fraud convictions

-NEW YORK (Reuters) - A U.S. appeals court on Monday rejected three men’s bids to reverse their convictions for scheming to defraud New York City while implementing a payroll system whose costs ballooned to $700 million.
+NEW YORK, Nov 30 (Reuters) - A U.S. appeals court on Monday rejected three men’s bids to reverse their convictions for lining their own pockets while overhauling New York City’s payroll system.

-The 2nd U.S. Circuit Court of Appeals in New York upheld the 2013 convictions of Mark Mazer, former manager of the CityTime payroll project; his uncle Dimitry Aronshtein; and Gerard Denault.
+The 2nd U.S. Circuit Court of Appeals in New York upheld the 2013 trial conviction of Mark Mazer, the former manager of the CityTime payroll project, and the convictions of Gerard Denault and Dimitry Aronshtein.
 Each was sentenced to 20 years in prison.

 The men raised numerous issues on appeal, including claims that the jury instructions were flawed and arguments by Mazer and Denault that their convictions for committing wire fraud should be reversed.